Hypertension Management– Unmet Needs

 Firibastat

 - Firibastat, an inhibitor of brain aminopeptidase A, is being developed by Quantum Genomics.
-Also, It represents a first-in-class medication that acts within the brain to control blood pressure levels.
+Also, It represents a first-in-class medication that acts within the brain to control BP levels.
 It may provide a new method for treating patients with resistant hypertension.

-- Nonetheless, two recent phase 3 open-label multicenter studies assessing the efficacy and safety of Firibastat in patients with difficult-to-treat hypertension (FRESH and REFRESH) have not succeeded in lowering blood pressure in cases of resistant hypertension .
+- Nonetheless, two recent phase 3 open-label multicenter studies assessing the efficacy and safety of Firibastat in patients with difficult-to-treat hypertension (FRESH and REFRESH) have not succeeded in lowering BP in cases of resistant hypertension.

 (Alomar et.al,2021 16; Redon et.al,2024 1)